aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 - The **Move virtual machine** executes transaction scripts written in [Move bytecode](#move-bytecode) to produce an [execution result](#execution-result).
 This result is used to update the blockchain **state**.
 - The virtual machine is part of a [validator](#validator).
-- Move Virtual Machine (MoveVM) processes each validator node that translates transactions along with the current blockchain ledger state as input to produce a changeset or storage delta as output.
+- The Move virtual machine (MoveVM) processes each validator node that translates transactions along with the current blockchain ledger state to produce a changeset as input or storage delta as output.

 ## N